Qiucha/OsuLazer-Backup/README.md

 `OsulazerImport.ps1` would only be functional when `OsulazerBackup.ps1` has been executed and the correct backup path has been entered.

-For cconvenience, feel free to edit the:
+For convenience, feel free to edit the:

-`$bk_path = Read-Host -Prompt "Paste your backup path"`
+`$bk_path = ""`

 line to your own fixed backup path.For example:

 `$bk_path = "D:\Backup\"`

-Note that `-Force` option is written into scripts, files would be overwritten by these two scripts.
+Note that `-Force` option is written into both scripts, files would be overwritten by these two scripts.